SenpaiCZ/RedBot/README.md

 | !rskill skill1 skill2                    | Rename skill to your liking.
 If your language is English you can rename Language (own) to English.
 You can also use 3 custom skills.    |
 | !showUserData                  | Debug command.
 Shows raw data saved for user who calls the command (stats, skill, backstory).  |

+# Change Log

+31st August 2023 - New Features and Enhancements

+**Automatic Calculations:** After filling in all the required stats, the system now automatically calculates HP, MP, LUCK, MOV, BUILD, and Damage Bonus.
+This streamlines the process and ensures accurate character progression.

+**Simplified Language (own) and Dodge:** Language (own) and Dodge stats will now be automatically populated as you fill in other related stats, reducing manual input.

+**MAX_MP and MAX_HP:** Introducing MAX_MP and MAX_HP stats that are automatically updated upon calculation.
+You can edit these values just like regular stats.

+These enhancements aim to make character management more efficient and provide you with a smoother gameplay experience.
+Enjoy your adventures in the world of Cthulhu!